 Dermatologists are physicians trained in the medical, surgical, and cosmetic care of the skin.
 To become a dermatologist, physicians must spend an additional year of internship in general medicine, and then another three years training in the specialty of dermatology after they complete medical school.
 This training includes medical, surgical, and cosmetic dermatology.

-All dermatologists can treat patients of any age, from the very young, to the very old, although some dermatologists do have an additional expertise in particular areas, such as pediatric dermatology, dermatologic surgery, laser or cosmetic dermatology.
+All dermatologists can treat patients of any age, from the very young to the very old, although some dermatologists do have an additional expertise in particular areas, such as pediatric dermatology, dermatologic surgery, laser or cosmetic dermatology.
 In general, skin conditions can be grouped into those primarily seen in the pediatric age group, and those primarily seen in the adult age group.
 Dermatologists are also trained in the proper care and treatment of problems associated with hair and nails.
-We also regularly perform full-body "mole checks" on patients of all ages who request them.
+We also regularly perform full-body mole checks on patients of all ages who request them.

-Conditions primarily associated with the adult age group include skin cancers (basal cell carcinoma, squamous cell carcinoma, and melanoma), pre-cancerous lesions (actinic keratoses), eczema (atopic dermatitis), rosacea, psoriasis, seborrheic keratoses, hair loss, shingles, allergic reactions and hives, and other rare, benign and possibly malignant skin disorders.
+Conditions primarily associated with the adult age group include skin cancers (basal cell carcinoma, squamous cell carcinoma, and melanoma), pre-cancerous lesions (actinic keratoses), eczema (atopic dermatitis), rosacea, psoriasis, seborrheic keratoses, hair loss, shingles, allergic reactions and hives, and other rare, benign, and possibly malignant skin disorders.

-At Adult & Pediatric Dermatology, p.c. , we are fortunate to have both ultraviolet A (UVA) and ultraviolet B (UVB) phototherapy lights available at our Concord and Marlborough offices.
+At Adult & Pediatric Dermatology, PC, we are fortunate to have both ultraviolet A (UVA) and ultraviolet B (UVB) phototherapy lights available at our Concord and Marlborough offices.
 Ultraviolet light therapy and photochemotherapy (PUVA) can be very useful for treating a variety of skin disorders.
 Among these are psoriasis, eczema (including hand and foot eczema), and vitiligo.
 Certain other acute and chronic types of rashes can also respond well to phototherapy.
 Scheduling for phototherapy for our patients in either of our offices is made as convenient as possible during weekdays.

 Psoriasis is a group of chronic skin disorders that cause itching and/or burning, scaling and crusting of the skin.
-Over seven million men and women in the U.S. of all ages have some form of psoriasis, which may be mild, moderate or severe.
+More than seven million men and women in the U.S. of all ages have some form of psoriasis, which may be mild, moderate or severe.
 The most commonly affected areas are the scalp, elbows, knees, hands, feet and genitals.